acconeer/acconeer-python-exploration/docs/index.rst

       :octicon:`rocket;5em;sd-text-secondary;`

       New to Acconeer radar technology?
-      The *Getting started* page helps you get up and running to Explore the Next Sense!
+      The *Getting started* page helps you get up and running to explore the next sense!

       +++